 To eradicate the sense of failure when missing a new year check list and the wait for another year- Let’s tweak the notion of New Year Resolutions to plain resolutions, irrespective of the year.
 It makes you feel lighter, devoid the stress that comes with the New Year Resolutions package.
 Because every

 year day is an opportunity to start something new.
 Every morning is a ray of hope you waited for, a motivation to keep striving for improvement.
-The D-day might be during the middle of a week or towards the end of Spring or even the beginning of December.
+The D-day might be during the middle of a week or towards the end of Spring or even the beginning of December, but not necessarily January 1st.
 This gives us the convenience of slowly changing one habit/routine at a time, as too many lifestyle changes at once can be overwhelming.

 You do not have to wait for new years to improve yourself and it’s never too late to start again, because- Every dawn begins with you!